Haubby/ShellScripting/index.md

 ## This Article developed for learning purpose
 -----------------------------------------------

 _**Disclaimer:** The Author and the Publisher of this article hereby suggest that you first focus on the videos and then  do the self-practice.
 Use Notes for your references while practicing & not the videos.
-Self-practice only after finished watching the videos; Do not try both at the same time *(Recommended)*_
+Self-practice only after finished watching the videos; do not try both at the same time (Recommended)_

 ### Prerequisites